+385 98 9205 935 iscmentoring.eu@gmail.com

 I’m thinking about how my biological clock is ticking and how it’s high time for me to get serious and consider what’s practically available around me.
 However, I feel that I would have to make significant compromises in terms of the partner I envision finding (non-patriarchal, cosmopolitan, deep, educated and professionally oriented, ready to participate emotionally (not just financially) in our life and the life of our children)…

-Have I set my standards too high so that I will never find a partner?
+Have I set my criteria too high so that I will never find a partner?

 Answer:

-No, your standards are not too high.
-Your standards would be too high if you focused on superficial, external details like appearance, wealth, dressing, and the like.
+No, your criteria are not too high.
+Your criteria would be too high if you focused on superficial, external details like appearance, wealth, dressing, and the like.
 Your standards are intrinsic, and everything you mention truly impacts the quality of life.
 However, it seems that your environment is not up to them.
 What is “normal”, i.e., average, does not necessarily mean healthy.

 One potential issue is that due to childhood experiences, you may unconsciously be attracted to people who are unavailable to you (or with whom you feel similar to in family relationships).
 Therefore, you may not feel “chemistry” with a man who truly meets all your criteria.
 This often happens.
 It is also possible that you fear commitment because you fear emotional pain that would arise from a possible separation.
 However, this is currently just a rational theory that may gain importance if you find a man who truly fits what you want but you feel afraid to enter into a relationship with him.
 Until then, it’s better to focus on expanding your circle of acquaintances.
 Also, focus on building a good relationship with yourself so that your (hopefully temporary) loneliness is more enjoyable.